Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 Each column defined as sortable will display carets in the table header.
 They have the same functionality as sortcolumn select & changesortorder element displayed in top of table.

-Filter, search and sort params selection triggers URL update.
-These params can also be applied to table on load via URL.
-These functions are not available if more than one table is displayed per page (multitable display).

 ### Display
 If you want to display multiple tables on one page, tabs can be enabled in templates.